 Jill Slaymaker was born in Youngstown, Ohio in 1955, and grew up in Indianapolis, Indiana.
 She received a MFA in Painting from Texas A & M in 1981, and moved to New York City in 1982.
-She lives in the Hell's Kitchen section of Manhattan.
+She lives and works in the Hell's Kitchen neighborhood of Manhattan.

 Jill's artworks are in the collections of The Museum of Modern Art, NY, Whitney Museum of American Art, NY and Caroline Kennedy’s ambassador residence in Tokyo, Japan, among others.

-She is married to the composer Ned Paul Ginsburg.
-They have a son Alexei, who attends college in Los Angeles.
+She is married to the composer Ned Paul Ginsburg, and they have a son, Alexei.